 Some kettle grills are equipped with the pan for collecting the ash and wheels for easy transfer.
 The price can be in a range from $30 for simple one to over a hundred for high quality ones.

 Grills with the lid are giving you an option not only for fast grilling, but to grill larger cuts of meat, like beef roast and steaks.

 Portable charcoal grills are also available with a stand and wheels, making it great for patios and picnics.
 Between the grill legs, you can mount an additional shelf for barbecue accessories.

 Cost.
-Charcoal grills are cheaper, the price is from $30 up, while gas is around hundred.
-Portable charcoal grills are less expensive than gas grills, because they are less complicated, and they have a simpler designed.
+Charcoal grills are cheaper, the price is from $30 up, while the gas is around hundred, even more.
+Portable charcoal grills are less expensive than gas grills, because they have a simpler designed.
 Portable grills that are using charcoal need only a container to hold charcoal and a rack which is above the charcoal, so it can carry your steak, for example.